armandogj1/rad-labs/TASKS.md

 - Have single line for each element
 - Viewer Component renders different info depending on node or other element

+## Dropdown

+- Refactor to take children for modal

 ## Questions

 - Should (EST) or (UTC) be included in the time?